MINJOO0613/spartamarket/README.md

 # SPARTAMARKET
-Welcome to QUITE market!
+Welcome to SPARTAMARKET!

-QUITE market is a comprehensive e-commerce platform designed to handle user accounts, product management, user interactions, and search functionality.
+SPARTAMARKET is a comprehensive e-commerce platform designed to handle user accounts, product management, user interactions, and search functionality.

 ## Features